 Leads: B Killough, S Ward, G Dyke

 These data services will include a software and data integration framework for discovery, access, processing and analysis of space-based data from Earth-observing satellites.
-In addition, the group will explore a new Data Cube concept for improved analysis and product generation.
-The CEOS System’s Engineering Office has taken responsibly for the delivery of a number of the Space Data Services tasks, and maintains detailed project management information (Work Plan) separately.
+In addition, the group will explore a application of the AGDC/CEOS Data Cube for improved analysis and product generation.
+The CEOS System’s Engineering Office has taken responsibly for the delivery of many of the Space Data Services tasks, and maintains detailed project management information (Work Plan) separately.

-GFOI Space Data Services will be continue to be defined, with delivery coordinatedFAO and World Bank and integrated with MGD and SilvaCarbon components.
+GFOI Space Data Services will continue to be defined, with delivery coordinated with FAO and World Bank and integrated with MGD and SilvaCarbon components.

 Tasks: